opensource-construction/.github/profile/README.md

 ## Hi there 👋

-This is the github repository that we use to bring all infos together around opensource.construction.
+This is the github page that we use to bring all infos together around opensource.construction.

 You can find more detailed information in the "initiative" repo.